Quia Sum, Cogito: Chapter 7

 In line with my typical morning trek, I reference the trolley schedule, but instead of sorting by ETA to the CapDem campus, today I start looking at the entire network and sort for expected congestion (most dense being optimal).
 It was quite fascinating to see the way people disperse, flowing in from different stops and navigating the network of pre-established routes winding through the city.
 The complexity and intricacy reinforce the respect that I have for the order and structure of the CapDems which keep the trolleys running on time.
 Simultaneously the calculations made clear just how well the Tendians have gotten in predicting and manipulating society with their manufactured virtues.

 I look ahead to 6:15 (the time which my fake profile will start to take over) to find the densest part of the line I can be on.
 While not explicit, the central hub which links the CapDem community to the north of the river from the anarchists that were to the west seems to be sufficient; it consistently has the most dense trolleys passing through and is the route I usually take.
 So I plan my route accordingly: CapDem campus with a change at the Quincy Street Station at 6:13-6:20.
 I only map out the first part so the full journey won’t be recorded by the enemy.

 As soon as I lock in the route, I receive a reminder that I will arrive at the campus well before my typical time with a verification request to ensure that the anomaly is intentional.
-Another reminder that even the most nuanced things are being tracked.
+Another indication that even the most nuanced things are being tracked.
 I confirm and wait for the trolley, thinking of when I was younger – 15 years prior.
 My parents would joke about their coworkers trying to phase out systemic dependency.
 This was in the height of the Rebuilding so – in our ignorance – we accepted the civil demand for infrastructural support nearly universally.
 Because of that we had some laughs at their expense, but maybe they had a point.
 Maybe the beginning of this horror started with the community cohesion and generosity that was given to those that had been abandoned during the conflicts of the 40-70s: establishing the rural nomads as a protected class, ensuring material essentials were a global human right, infringing on local communities to keep the needy comfortable.
 Even the shift to give respect to others by default (instead of making them earn it as my great-grandfather had insisted on) seems now to be a questionable decision.

 At 6:11, my musings were interrupted by a message from Tess: